ayushgoyaal/GAN_With_Content_And_Structure/README.md

 - precisionAndRecallEvaluation/: for calculating precision values after best embeddings have been learnt

 # Input Format
 - Data Files: Each line contains an edge information i.e. a sorce and a destination node.
-Node id starts from 0 to N-1(where N is the number of nodes in the graph)
+Node id starts from 0 to N-1( where N is the number of nodes in the graph).
 - Features files: It contains feature for each of the nodes.
 Each line contains a node id and a 1/0 entries depending on the presence/absence of a particular feature.